Thanlyin Bridge

 Highway 6 goes over the bridge and connects Yangon with the Thilawa port and Thanlyin Industrial Zone.

-The bridge will soon be joined by the Thanlyin Bridge 2, which has been under construction since mid-2000s with assistance from Japan.
+The bridge will soon be joined by the Thanlyin Bridge 2, which has been under construction since the mid-2000s with assistance from Japan.

 History

 The bridge was built with Chinese financial and technical assistance.
-The construction of the bridge began in 1985 but was suspended for about eight months from August 1988 to April 1989 due to unstable political conditions following the uprising of 1988.
+Construction of the bridge began in 1985 but was suspended for about eight months from August 1988 to April 1989 due to unstable political conditions following the uprising of 1988.
 The total cost of the bridge was Ks.1.65 billion, including a ¥207 million interest free loan from China.